 These preferences were fully utilized in FY 2017.
 An evaluation of these preferences showed their success at achieving strong lease-up, retention and resource alignment outcomes for families and indidividuals leaving homelessness.
 Home Forward may continue or expand these efforts utilizing the Tenant-Based Voucher Set Aside activity approved with our FY 2017 Moving to Work Plan.
-Unfortunately, the disparity between voucher expenses and voucher funding levels has limited Home Forward's ability to issue vouchers and we have been unable, yet, to continue or expand these successful preferences.
+Starting in 2019, Home Forward has started evaluating the feasibility of renewing these preferences to lease back to their original levels, and will continue to do so in 2020.

 In 2018, Home Forward was selected by A Home For Everyone and local government funders to administer the Long Term Rent Assistance (LRA) program.
-This pilot project serves forty-five households with permanent rent assistance.
+This pilot project serves 45 households with permanent rent assistance.
 Assisted households were either experiencing or in danger of homelessness at the outset of assistance and were selected by community non-profits to receive permanent rent assistance paired with housing retention supports.